FAQ

 Here are some easy speed reading tips that can be tried now:

-1. Turn your book upside down and read – this is often easier since the muscle at the back of the eyes in dyslexics don’t work together properly.
+1. Turn your book upside down and read – this is often easier since the muscles at the back of the eyes in dyslexics don’t work together properly.

 2. If dyslexics have problems scanning to the right rotate the book 90 degrees and read from top to bottom.
 (Source: The Lancet, 2003; 361: 2159).